sngular/kloadgen/README.md

 ___

-KLoadGen includes six main components
+KLoadGen includes eight main components

   * **KLoadGen Kafka Sampler** : This jmeter java sampler sends messages to kafka.
 THere are 3 different samples base on the Serializer class used: